hariharakumar/kafka-consumer/README.md

 This application consumes messages from kafka topic.
-Make sure Kafka and zookeper are up and running on the machine we want to run kafka producer.
+Make sure Kafka and zookeper are up and running on the machine we want to run kafka consumer.

 Instructions for Kafka setup : http://kafka.apache.org/documentation.html#quickstart